-Applied Reliability for Engineers is an attempt to meet the need for a single volume that considers a wide range of applied reliability topics.
-The material covered will be treated in such a manner that the reader will require no previous knowledge to understand it.
-The sources of most of the material presented will be given in the reference section at the end of each chapter.
-At appropriate places, the book will contain examples along with their solutions and at the end of each chapter there will be numerous problems to test reader comprehension.
-This will allow the volume to be used as a textbook as well as for reference.
+Applied Reliability for Engineers is an attempt to meet the need for a single volume that addresses a wide range of applied reliability topics.
+The material is treated in such a manner that the reader will require no previous knowledge to understand the text.
+The sources of most of the information presented are given in a reference section at the end of each chapter.
+At appropriate places, the book contains examples along with their solutions.
+At the end of each chapter there are numerous problems to test reader comprehension.
+This volume is thus suitable for use as a textbook as well as for reference.

 Table of Contents

 Chapter 1 Introduction